 Studies by experts in child development show that different types of sensory stimulation in their environment can have an impact on your children's ability to learn.

-What Types of Sensory Stimulation Blocks a Child's Ability to Learn?
+What Types of Sensory Stimulation Block a Child's Ability to Learn?

-The following articles give in-depth descriptions on the correct types of stimulation to provide your children:
+The following articles give in-depth descriptions on the correct types of sensory stimulation to provide your children:

 - Learning by Visual Stimulation